spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 ```

 With unnesting, these properties are automatically popped up into their own columns:

-Without unnesting, stargazers data normally looks like this in a query:
 ```bash
 sql> select node from stargazers limit 1;
 +------------------+--------+---------------+